dwrobel/flatcam/README.md

 - HPGL2 import: added support for circles, arcs and 3-point arcs.
 Everything works only for absolute coordinates.
 - removed the .plt extension from Gcode extensions
 - some strings updated; update on the Romanian translate
+- more strings updated; finished the Romanian translation update

 12.12.2019